How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 5. Partnerships with major companies and payment systems, such as Visa and Mastercard.
 As a rule, they thoroughly check the sites with which they cooperate.

 6. Detailed instructions for use.
-Platforms that care about customers, prepare the most detailed instructions for their services, and all additional questions are readily answered by technical support.
+Platforms that care about customers prepare the most detailed instructions for their services, and all additional questions are readily answered by technical support.

-Choosing a suitable platform, you should pay attention to two other points:
+When choosing a suitable platform, you should pay attention to two other points:

 1. Exchanges usually charge a fee for using their services, which ranges from 2% to 7%.
 Other things being equal, the fee amount can play a decisive role when choosing an exchange and allow you to save on transactions in the future.